Blind-Watchmaker/terraform-with-azure/README.md

 ## Overview

 In this mini project, I deploy a development environment to Microsoft Azure using Terraform.
 This includes a resource group, network interface and a Linux virtual machine (VM) with Docker installed.
-One can ssh into the development environment's VM using information dynamically entered into the ssh-config file (depending on the OS system, which has valid options of `mac` and `windows`).
+One can ssh into the development environment's VM using information dynamically entered into the ssh `config` file (depending on the OS system, which has valid options of `mac` and `windows`).

 This Resume Foundations project was designed by Derek Morgan at More than Certified and is accessible at [More than Certified](https://courses.morethancertified.com/p/rfp-terraform-azure).
 It is free to enroll in, as of February 25th, 2023.